An in-depth look at DUI and Addiction With Ocean City, MD Attorney Richard Brueckner:

 - 8 points on Maryland license

-FIGHTING A DUI/DWI CHARGE
+FIGHTING AN OCEAN CITY, MD DUI/DWI CHARGE

 Even if you blew above the legal limit and feel as if the evidence against you is overwhelming, all may not be lost.
 Attorney Brueckner has many ways to attack DUI/DWI charges against you, one of which may prove to be a winning defense strategy in your case.